Mount Marcy

 October 5, 2007

-It was our second day in the Adirondacks and like the first day, it was hot, a record-breaking 26°C. (We were fortunate with the weather.
-The previous month saw the Adirondacks hit with snow.)
-Hoping to avoid the crowds and the mid-day heat, we started up the trail before 8:00 am.
+It was our second day in the Adirondacks and like the first day, it was hot, a record-breaking 26°C. (We were fortunate with the weather; the previous month saw the Adirondacks hit with snow.)
+Hoping to avoid the crowds and the midday heat, we started up the trail before 8:00 am.
 A popular peak, the mountain sees as many as 50 people an hour.
 Fortunately, this being a Friday, we encountered few people.

-The sky was too hazy to view distant peaks.
-After a half hour stay on the summit, we started back down.
+From the top of Mount Marcy, haze dimmed the view of distant peaks.
+After a half-hour stay on the summit, we started back down.
 We didn't look forward to the descent since there was little to see in the trees, but we did stop to walk to Indian Falls a short way from the trail.
-It was a good place to take a break, although it was full of people.
-We made it back to the trailhead 6:45 hours after setting off.
+Although it was full of people, it was a pleasant place to take a break.
+Continuing down, we made it back to the trailhead less than 8 hours after setting off.
+Mount Marcy was the last peak we bagged in the Adirondacks during our short stay in Montreal.

-Mount Marcy was the last peak we bagged in the Adirondacks during our short stay.
-When it comes to majestic peaks, the Adirondacks are no match for the Canadian Rockies, but the fall colours here beat those in the Rockies.
+When it comes to majestic peaks, the Adirondacks are no match for the Canadian Rockies near our home in Calgary, Alberta, but the fall colours in New York State outshine anything seen in the Rockies.
 In fact, autumn is the busiest time in the Adirondacks.

 Hiking on Van Hoevenberg Trail